Hair, along with skin, are essential organs of our body that imparts beauty, self-satisfaction, and confidence.

 After medical conditions

-Thyroid abnormalities and diabetes are the common conditions associated with hair loss.
-It is a relief to know that we can get our hair back after the successful treatment of the disease.
+Thyroid disorder and diabetes are common conditions associated with hair loss.
+It is a relief to know that we can get our thinning hair on scalp back after the successful treatment of thyroid disease.

 Initially, the hair growth is prolonged, but it becomes standard in about one to two weeks.